 Furthermore, there were challenges in EMG measurement in the field due to the perspiration of workers and the physical contact between electrodes and the apple bag strap or the ladder.
 Anomalies in EMG data were detected and removed with a new algorithm to retain the muscle activity signal (Thamsuwan & Johnson, 2022) but there were still some data loss.
 Future studies should instead find a way to detect the anomalies in real time during the data collection, which could prevent data loss more effectively as compared to logging the data to examine later at the end of the work shift like in this study.

+Above all, these limitations could be anticipated prior to the study.
+On one hand, part of the systematic bias during the data collection were not able to fully eliminated due to the nature of the fieldwork where researchers were present and indirectly influencing how the farmworkers behave, and where quiet sitting for resting heart rate measurement was infeasible.
+On the other hand, the data loss due to EMG connection was mitigated by the development of the algorithms to remove errors and retain only meaningful signals.

 5. Conclusion

 This study examined whether there was a relationship between subjective and direct measures of overall cardiovascular load and local muscle fatigue among Hispanic migrant farmworkers harvesting apples in North America.
 Borg RPE and Borg CR10 were translated into Spanish, and Omni RPE with pictures were created for this specific population.
 The Borg RPE and Omni RPE results were compared to metabolic load derived from heart rate data, which represented overall physical exertion.
 This study found some strong negative correlations between the direct and subjective measures: % HRR and Borg RPE after the workers took a short break but not after they performed hard work; and % HRR and Omni RPE when stratifying by harvesting methods.
 The Borg CR10, which was expected to indicate local discomfort, was compared to the muscle fatigue as characterized by EMG at trapezius.
 Unlike the results of the correlations between the RPE’s and the cardiovascular load, there was no significant correlation between the Borg CR10 and the EMG.
-All things considered, direct measures could not be replaced by subjective measures according to this study.
+All things considered, for the Hispanic farmworkers population, direct measures of ergonomic exposures could not be replaced by subjective measures according to this study.
+If only the subjective measures are possible in the field assessment, the results will have to be interpreted with cautions.
+If necessary, Omni RPE, i.e., the scales accompanied with pictures, would be a better option than Borg RPE or Borg CR-10 which only have verbal anchors and were developed during different activities performed by different population.

 Author Contributions:

-Funding:

-Institutional Review Board Statement:
+Funding: This project was funded by the National Institute for Occupational Safety and Health [Cooperative Agreement #4 U 254 OH007544] and the Washington State Medical Aid and Accident Fund.

+Institutional Review Board Statement: The protocols for participant recruitment and data collection were approved by the Human Subject’s Division, Institutional Review Board of the University of Washington.

-Informed Consent Statement:
+Informed Consent Statement: All the participants provided their informed consent.

-Conflicts of Interest:
+Conflicts of Interest: The authors have no conflict of interest.

 Acknowledgments: The authors would like to thank all the farmworkers who participated in this study.
 We also thank to Maria Tchong-French for their support in the research management, as well as Maria Negrete, Katherine Gregersen, and Margaret Hughes for their support in field data collection.
-This project was funded by the National Institute for Occupational Safety and Health [Cooperative Agreement #4 U 254 OH007544] and the Washington State Medical Aid and Accident Fund.

 Reference